SmartsvXD/InstaUnfollowerFinder/README.md

 #### Step 1: Download the app

 - Download the correct compiled version for your system from [GitHub Releases](https://github.com/SmartsvXD/InstaUnfollowerFinder/releases).
-- Install and run the app.
+- Install and run the app (read the security note if necessary).

 #### Step 2: Find Unfollowers